Tag Archives: packraft skeg

 • Position patch; it won’t adhere properly

-• Heat with hair dryer to reactivate glue and press down hard (it’s better if the boat is deflated to do this on a hard surface).
+• Heat with hair dryer to reactivate glue and press down hard with roller.
+It’s better if the boat is deflated to do this on a hard surface.

 Update

-Having paddled about with the straps a bit, they work OK, but the front mounts need to be lower to hook well over the knees without using the cross-link strap to pull each strap inward (not what they were intended for).
+Having paddled about with the straps a bit, they work OK, but the front mounts need to be lower to hook well over the knees without using the cross-link strap to pull each strap inward (not what they were intended for – entrapment hazard!).
 I did this a few days later.
+Knee straps also make a good set of handles for moving the boat about like a giant holdall.

 Thigh strap attachment points are better off set low at the front.

-Inflatable kayaks: Do you Need a Skeg (Tracking Fin)?
+Inflatable kayaks and packrafts: do you need a skeg (Tracking Fin)?

 See also: